For years, former Mountain View resident Jeffrey Middlebrook said he watched his son crumble after returning home from military service.

 San Mateo County has provided assisted outpatient treatment for the last five years through the nonprofit Caminar, which has a cadre of mental health professionals and social workers helping roughly 50 clients at a time.
 Fewer than 1% of have been incarcerated or admitted into an inpatient psychiatric hospital since enrolling in the program, said Mark Cloutier, Caminar's chief executive officer.

 Cloutier said that Laura's Law, despite being conflated with a loss of autonomy, is actually a last-ditch effort to save someone's civil liberties.
 Without intervention through assisted outpatient treatment, people with severe mental illness who are not getting treatment could very well end up in a conservatorship, which would shatter all pretenses of personal liberty by putting treatment decisions in the hands of someone else.

-"It's important to think of (assisted outpatient treatment) as an extra level of protection for clients that gives them an opportunity for compliance before the possibility of being conserved," Cloutier said.
+"It's important to think of AOT as an extra level of protection for clients that gives them an opportunity for compliance before the possibility of being conserved," Cloutier said.

 Laura's Law is also written with precise language that tightly limits who can be forced into treatment.
 They must be an adult with a severe mental disorder and be "unlikely to survive" in the community without supervision.
-They also have to have a history of failing to comply with voluntary treatment and one or more serious or violent incidents in the last two years.
+They also have to demonstrate a history of failing to comply with voluntary treatment and that their illness has resulted in one or more serious or violent incidents in the last two years.